BrijeshDevOp/P2P_Frontend/README.md

     -   Select your target device from the dropdown menu in the toolbar.
     -   Click the "Run" button (the green play icon) or use the shortcut `Shift + F10`.

-## 🖼️ Project Image
+## 🖼️ Project Screenshots

-To add an image to the top of this `README.md` file:
+The project includes visual demonstrations:

-1. Create a screenshot or a banner for your project.
+- **Project Banner**: Located at the top of this README showing the app interface
-2. Upload it to your GitHub repository or an image hosting service.
+- **Demo GIF**: Shows the P2P file transfer functionality in action

-3. Replace `https://your-image-url-here.com/banner.png` with the actual URL of your image.
+Both images are stored in the `assets/` folder and are automatically displayed in this README.

 ## 🤝 Contributing